Dr Gillian Tober, consultant psychologist and former president of the Society for the Study of Addiction, answers questions about treating addiction.

-These groups enable many people to deal with their addiction.
-In addition, there are specialist NHS agencies, such as the Leeds Addiction Unit, that will see people, even if they’re not ready to stop.
+These groups help lots of people deal with their addiction.
+In addition, there are local NHS addiction units that will see people, even if they're not ready to stop.
 These units encourage people to talk about their addiction and try to change their motivation.

 How is an addict treated?